Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Introduction

-The back-door assumption has been fundamental for the study of efficient estimation of semiparametric regular asymptotically linear (RAL) estimators of the ACE. \citet{robins1994estimation} and \citet{hahn1998role} independently derived the semiparametric efficiency bound, that is, the lower bound for the asymptotic variance of semiparametric RAL estimators under the back-door assumption.
+The back-door assumption has been fundamental for the study of efficient estimation of semiparametric regular asymptotically linear (RAL) estimators of the ACE. \citet{robins1994estimation} and \citet{hahn1998role} independently derived the semiparametric efficiency bound \citep{vaart1998}, that is, the lower bound for the asymptotic variance of semiparametric RAL estimators under the back-door assumption.
 This bound has served as a benchmark for a wide range of proposed estimators; see, for example, \citet{scharfstein1999adjusting, abadie2006large, chan2016globally, tan2020model}.

-Recently, \citet{fulcher2020robust} provided the efficient influence function, the variance of which is equal to the semiparametric efficiency bound, under the two-door assumption.
-In addition to the potential outcome framework (Rubin, 1974), related results were recently obtained for causal inference with graphical models.
-In particular, \citet{rotnizky2020efficient}, Theorem 14, derived efficient influence functions for structural causal models described through directed acyclic graphs. \citet{bhattacharya2020semiparametric} have extended Rotnizky’s results to a specific type of acyclic directed mixed graphs (allowing for hidden variables, Theorems 17 and 18, respectively).
+Recently, \citet{fulcher2020robust}, also using the potential outcome framework, provided the efficient influence function, the variance of which is equal to the semiparametric efficiency bound, under the two-door assumption.
+Related results have been obtained using the graphical framework \citep{pearl2009causality}.
+In particular, \citet{rotnizky2020efficient} derived efficient influence functions for structural causal models described through directed acyclic graphs, and \citet{bhattacharya2020semiparametric} extended Rotnizky’s results to a specific type of acyclic directed mixed graphs allowing for hidden/unobserved variables.

+In this context, we contribute in several directions.
+First, we show that none of the considered identification strategies is uniformly the most efficient for ACE estimation.
+Second, we deduce the efficient influence functions and the corresponding semiparametric efficiency bounds under pairwise combinations of the back-, the front-, and the two-door assumptions.
+Several of the derived efficient influence functions are identical to those obtained within a graphical model framework in \citet{rotnizky2020efficient} and \citet{bhattacharya2020semiparametric}.
+This happens when the causal parameters and the identifying models with two frameworks yield the same observed data distribution and statistical parameter (functional of the observed data distribution) on which the inference is performed.